hannahlivnat/JavaScript/landscaper/README.md

 Landscaping game created using HTML, CSS, and JavaScript as part of General Assembly Software Engineering Immersive Course.

-The game loads with the instructions, one button, and an <h2> displaying how much you've currently earned.
+The game loads with the instructions, one button, and an h2 header displaying how much you've currently earned.

 As you cut lawns with first available button, you make $1 per button click. money earned is tracked through variable and updated in the DOM.
 After moneyEarned < 4,